-Membrane Cleaning Procedures
+Membrane Cleaning

-For normal cleaning, the SC-1 Storage and Cleaning Compound is used first, then the SC-2 Alkaline Cleaning Compound.
-If the unit has been "pickled" recently with the SC-1 solution then some cleaning has already occurred, so use the SC-2 first.
-If the membrane does not respond to the SC-2 use the SC-1, following the normal cleaning procedures.
-Using hot water, 120°, is highly recommended as it greatly enhances the ability of the cleaners to do there jobs.
+For normal cleaning, the SC-3 Acid Cleaning Compound is used first, then the SC-2 Alkaline Cleaning Compound.
+If known bio-fouling is present, the SC-2 may be used first.
+Using hot water if possible, 120°, is highly recommended as it greatly enhances the ability of the cleaners to do there jobs.

 If the history of the system is unknown or has been left "unpickled" for an extended length of time and biological growth is present, it is recommended that the system is cleaned with the SC-2, using an alternate source of unchlorinated fresh water before the system is run under pressure.
 A simple test can be performed to see if biological growth has occurred: Before running the system, remove the pre-filters and examine their condition.
 If the housings are full of discolored smelly water, the system was not properly stored.
 Install clean pre-filters if they were bad.
 Next check the membrane.
 Attach the brine discharge service hose and lead to a container.
-Open the pressure relief valve 1/2 turn and turn the brine discharge service valve to the "Service" position.
-Run the system for one minute.
+Open the pressure relief valve 1 turn and turn the brine discharge service valve to the "Service" position.
+Manually run the system for 30 seconds.
 Examine the brine water; if it's discolored and smells bad, perform a SC-2 cleaning with an alternate source of unchlorinated water before running the system pressurized.
-If the brine is fairly clean, the system can be run normally and checked for performance.
-Clean the membrane only if its performance is reduced.
+If the brine is fairly clean, the system can be purged, run normally, and checked for performance.
+Clean the membranes only if performance is reduced.